mlcommons/mlcube/docs/runners/docker-runner.md

 # Docker Runner
-Docker runner uses docker/nvidia-docker to run MLBoxes.
+Docker runner uses docker/nvidia-docker to run MLCommons-Box boxes.
 It supports two mandatory commands - `configure` and `run` with standard arguments - `mlbox`, `platform` and `task`.
 Docker platform configuration is used to configure docker runner.

 ## Platform Configuration File
 Docker platform configuration file is a YAML file that follows `mlbox_docker` ML schema.
-The configuration file for the reference MNIST MLBox is the following:
+The configuration file for the reference MNIST box is the following:
 ```yaml
 schema_version: 1.0.0
 schema_type: mlbox_docker